SHAREHOLDER ALERT: Levi & Korsinsky Notifies Assertio Holdings, Inc.(ASRT) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- PR Newswire) NEW YORK, Feb.
-6, 2024 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Assertio Holdings, Inc. ("Assertio Holdings" or the "Company") (NASDAQ: ASRT ) of a class action securities lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Feb.
+08, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Assertio Holdings, Inc. ("Assertio Holdings" or the "Company") (NASDAQ: ASRT) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Assertio Holdings investors who were adversely affected by alleged securities fraud between March 29, 2023 and November 8, 2023.
 Follow the link below to get more information and be contacted by a member of our team: